 7. Does Challenge Air require medical proof of participants disability?

 8. How can I volunteer?

-We would love you have you volunteer to assist with hangar set-up, check-in, loading, ground operations, sponsor coordinators, marketing assistance.
+We would love to have you volunteer to assist with hangar set-up, check-in, loading, ground operations, sponsor coordinators, marketing assistance.
 If you're interested in volunteering at a Fly Day, please register on the Events page at: https://www.challengeair.com/air-events1/.
-If you'd like to donate your serves or skills to Challenge Air, please call our office at 214-351-3353.
+If you'd like to donate your services or skills to Challenge Air, please call our office at 214-351-3353.

 9. What are the pilot requirements?